CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 ### 1 Welcome

-Michael welcomes you to the course
+Michael welcomes you to the course.

 ### 1a Install and Overview

 **In this video (objectives)…**

-1. Introduce Blender 2.8
+1. Introduce Blender 2.8.
-2. How to Install Blender 2.8 Beta
+2. How to Install Blender 2.8 Beta.
-3. Check everything is Working
+3. Check everything is Working.

 **After watching (learning outcomes)…**

-You will have Blender 2.8 installed
+You will have Blender 2.8 installed.

 ### 2 WARNING
 **In this video (objectives)…**

-1. Back up previous work
+1. Back up previous work.
-2. Save Often
+2. Save often.

 **After watching (learning outcomes)…**

-You will understand that opening and saving in Blender 2.8 comes with risks
+You will understand that opening and saving in Blender 2.8 comes with risks.

 ### 3 Adding Objects
 **In this video (objectives)…**

-1. Learn about the 3D cursor
+1. Learn about the 3D cursor.
-2. How to add a new primative
+2. How to add a new primative.
-3. How To delete objects
+3. How To delete objects.

 **After watching (learning outcomes)…**